sopherapps/eli/README.md

 - [ ] \*Add ability to delete the entire store via a button/menu click
 - [ ] \*Add ability to download config from localstorage
 - [ ] \*Add ability to load config from a file via an HTML file input (to allow sharing of configs)
 - [x] Deploy to firebase, netlify or vercel.
-[Deployed it to Digital ocean at [eli.sopherapps.com](https://eli.sopherapps.com)]
 - [ ] List the app on SopherApps
-- [ ] Write about the app on SopherApps blog
+- [x] Write about the app on SopherApps blog
 - [ ] Make it a downloadable electronjs app or nwjs or any given lighter option, or a PWA
 - [ ] Remove links to external css or font.
 Download them and include them in the artefact.
 - [ ] \*Reduce the interval of the cronjsobs in restie (and in sopherapps_utils to millisecond level)